matiasgali/bifrost/README.md

-The reasons for yet another implementation are that the first one needs a textarea within the response to work properly, the second one isn't a separately manteined project, and both have good features that are missing in the other.
+The reasons for yet another implementation are that the first one needs a textarea within the response to work properly, the second one isn't a separately maintained project, and both have good features that are missing in the other.

 This implementation aims to get the best out of both and to add some improvements where possible.